yueyu1030/AttrPrompt/README.md

 See `train_classifier` for details.

 ## Questions?
-Feel free to reach out to `yueyu at gatech.edu` for any questions regarding this repo.
+Feel free to contact `yueyu at gatech.edu` for any questions regarding this repo.
 Please try to specify the problem with details so we can help you better and quicker!

 ## Citation
 If you find this repository helpful, please kindly consider citing the corresponding paper.
 Thanks in advance!